-If any accounts don't correct link, and MoneyWell creates new accounts instead, don't panic.
+If any accounts don't correctly link, and MoneyWell creates new accounts instead, don't panic.
 It will be possible to correct this and maintain your MoneyWell account history.
 It seems that USAA have assigned some accounts a new identifier within their system, which is different from the old one.
 MoneyWell just needs updating so it knows about the new number.
 Please contact support below if you need help with this.

 Duplicates on first import

 As it has been a number of months since the old USAA connection stopped working, unless you've been using a beta version or haven't entered any USAA transactions, it's likely that you will have imported a number of duplicate transactions.
 MoneyWell can help you identify these.
 It's important not to just delete the newly imported ones, or they may be re-imported on your next download from USAA.
-You can merge to transactions by right-clicking on them both and selecting "Merge"
+You can merge two transactions by right-clicking on them both and selecting "Merge".

-You can also get MoneyWell to automatically search for duplicates by going to Transactions -> Check For Duplicates
+You can also get MoneyWell to automatically search for duplicates by going to Transactions -> Check For Duplicates.

 A number of our testers of this MoneyWell update have discovered that USAA credit card transactions can behave slightly strangely.
 If you discover missing transactions, we believe this is because USAA are incorrectly processing the date that MoneyWell sends it when we download transactions.

 We've built a workaround in to MoneyWell to try to alleviate this problem.